 This week is Mental Health Awareness week (www.mentalhealth.org.uk/our-work/mentalhealthawarenessweek).
 One cause of mental health problems can be too much stress.
 Stress can lead to feelings of anxiety and depression.
 Finding ways to cope with stress is an important part of looking after our mental health.
-Stress is an essential bodily function, which used positively can help improve our performance, keep us motivated and help us survive when faced with threat.
-However, it can become overwhelming and damaging when experienced too often or over a prolong period of time.
+Stress is an essential bodily function, which used positively can help improve our performance, keep us motivated and help us survive when faced with threats.
+However, it can become overwhelming and damaging when experienced too often or over a prolonged period of time.

 What is stress?

 Stress is a feeling of being under too much mental, emotional or physical pressure.
 When it becomes overwhelming is when it can become negative.
-At this time the demands we place on our bodies and our mental capacity are out weighed by our ability to cope with them.
+At this time the demands we place on our bodies and our mental capacity are outweighed by our ability to cope with them.
 Stress can come from many different places and different people respond in different ways.
-Some of us find certain things stressful where others perceive enjoyment and pleasure.
+Some of us find certain things stressful while others perceive enjoyment and pleasure.
 Common stress factors for many people include work, relationships, children, money and health.

 What happens to the body under stress?

-When we are feeling stressed your body responds by increasing the amount of oxygen and nutrients to your muscles, heart and brain through the release of hormones.
+When we are feeling stressed our body responds by increasing the amount of oxygen and nutrients to our muscles, heart and brain through the release of hormones.
 This ensures that you are primed to think and act quickly.
 This is the “fight or flight” response; your body is ready to fight off the threat or run away from it.
 Once the emergency is over, your body returns to a state of calm.
 This is a natural, normal and appropriate response to stress.

 Mental problems can include: